mode-x/vue-nav/README.md

 Vue.component("vue-navs", VueNavs)
 ```

-3. Create a file named bulma.scss in assets folder and add the follwing:
+3. Create a file named bulma.scss in assets folder and add the following to it:

 ```
 @import "./../../node_modules/vue-navs/dist/VueNavs.css";
 @import "./../../node_modules/bulma/css/bulma.css";
+@import "./../../node_modules/hamburgers/_sass/hamburgers/hamburgers.scss";
 ```

-4. The component is ready to be used in your Vue app
+4. The component is ready to be used in your Vue app within your parent component.
 5. In the parent component, your declaration should look like this:

 ```
 <vue-navs
+  :hamburger-type="hamburger_type"
   :logged-in="logged_in"
   :site="site"
   :user="user"
+  :menu-items="menu_items"
   v-on:log-out="logOut"
-  :menu-items="menu_items"
 />
 ```

-### Prop default composition
+### Props - default composition

+- hamburger-type is a String (hamburger--spin is the default style.
+Visit [https://jonsuh.com/hamburgers/] for more styles).
-- logged_in is a Boolean value
+- logged-in is a Boolean value.
-- site is an Object
+- site is an Object.
-- user is an Object
+- user is an Object.
+- menu-items is an Object.
-- logOut is a function
+- logOut is a function.

+Below is the default composition of the props property of the component:

 ```
 <script>